GeertJohan/go.rice/README.md

 #### append
 **Append resources to executable as zip file**

-This method changes an allready built executable.
+This method changes an already built executable.
 It appends the resources as zip file to the binary.
 It makes compilation a lot faster and can be used with large resource files.

 Downsides for appending are that it requires `zip` to be installed and does not provide a working Seek method.